julyfun/how-to/template.md

 # >>> This is a template

-??? info "Problem environment"
+??? info "Problem details"

     - expected environment: >>>

     ## Details of the problem / Steps to reproduce the error

     _No response_

 ---